 But that isn't the point.

-And you know that as well as I do, uh, Rush, when we've got uh the Bill of Rights, well, nobody's ever going to tread on our gun rights, so we don't have to put them in law.
+And you know that as well as I do, Rush, when we've got the Bill of Rights, well, nobody's ever going to tread on our gun rights, so we don't have to put them in law.

 Well, our founding fathers saw differently, and thank God they did.

-Literally do that, without notifying the residents for seven days.
+Even though in Patriot, we're allowing them to break into a home, literally do that, without notifying the residents for seven days.

 I think when something is this dramatic, a change in the character of the right of a private citizen, then we ought to make sure we have a double check.